-Thanks to the study of your DNA that we do in our ADNTRO reports, you will be able to know what types of foods are best for you, for which diseases you have a high genetic predisposition or if your muscles recover after exercising more or less quickly than the population average.
+Thanks to the study of your DNA that we do in ADNTRO, you will be able to know what types of foods are best for you, for which diseases you have a high genetic predisposition or if your muscles recover after exercising more or less quickly than the population average.
 But how should I take these results?
 Does this mean that I am sentenced by me own genetics?

 What is genetic predisposition?

 The first thing is to know what is that of genetic predisposition.
 If your study reveals a genetic alert against diabetes (for example) this does not mean that you are diabetic, nor does it mean that you will be.
 This means that you have a high genetic predisposition to develop diabetes, that is, your genetic base is not going to help you in that sense.

 Your genetics is like you base or point on which the actions that you carry out in your life and in your day to day.
 If you have a high genetic predisposition to develop diabetes it does not mean that you are necessarily going to be diabetic, but it is important to know, because you will have to be more careful with excessive sugar consumption than someone without this high predisposition.

 It is something like imagining a glass to which we are adding water.
 If the glass overflows, you end up developing diabetes.
 If your genetics are favorable at this point, you will start "the game" with an empty glass, but if you have a high predisposition, the glass will already be quite full, and it will be easier for it to overflow, it will depend on your actions (and also a bit of luck) that it does or not.